gk19989/gk19989/README.md

 - 👋 Hi, I’m Mahesh Kumar Gudumala
 - 👀 I’m interested in Machine Learning and Software Development
-- 🌱 I’m currently learning Natural Language Processing
+- 🌱 I'm currenlty investing most of time in Natural Language Processing
 - 💞️ I’m looking to collaborate on projects related to Natuaral Language Processing
 - 📫 How to reach me mahesh.mkumar99@gmail.com